zowe/docs-site/docs/user-guide/ze-usage.md

 #### Issue MVS commands

-1. Right-click on your profile and select the **Issue MVS Command** option.
+1. Right-click on your profile and search for the **Issue MVS Command** option.
 Select the **Zowe:Issue MVS Command** option.

    Alternatively, press the **F1** key on your keyboard, then select "the **Zowe:Issue MVS Command** option.

-2. Select your profile.
+2. Enter a new command or select a saved command.
-3. Issue an MVS command.
+3. Press Enter to execute the command.

 <img src="../images/ze/ZE-Jobs-Issue-TSO-Command.gif" alt="Issue a MVS command">

 #### Issue TSO commands

-1. Right-click on your profile and select the **Issue TSO Command** option.
+1. Right-click on your profile and search for the **Issue TSO Command** option.
 Select the **Zowe:Issue TSO Command** option.

    Alternatively, press the **F1** key on your keyboard, then select "the **Zowe:Issue TSO Command** option.

-2. Select your profile.
+2. Enter a new command or select a saved command.
-3. Issue a TSO command.
+3. Press Enter to execute the command.

+   The output is displayed.

 <img src="../images/ze/ZE-TSO-Command.gif" alt="Issue a TSO command">